tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------

 1.48:
+- NEW: Added a new container class -- BetterList<>.
+It replaced the generic List<> in many cases, eliminating GC spikes.
+- FIX: Various performance-related optimizations.
 - FIX: UITextList will now handle resized text labels correctly.
 - FIX: Parenting and reparenting widgets will now cause their panel to get updated correctly.
 - FIX: Eliminated one potential cause of widgets trying to update before being parented.